plasterboarding a brick wall

 measure and mark plasterboard

-2. Cut Through the Outer Paper Layer Only
+2. Cut Through the Outer Paper Layer

 cutting through plasterboard outer paper layer

-3. Break Cleanly Along The Cut Line
+3. Break Cleanly Along Cut Line

 breaking plasterboard along cut line

-4. Cut Through the Paper Layer On The Other Side
+4. Cut Through the Paper Layer On the Other Side

 cutting through plasterboard paper layer on other side

 Use the knife again to cut through the paper layer on the other side.
-If necessary, use a Plasterboard rasp to smooth any rough edges.
+If necessary, use a plasterboard rasp to smooth any rough edges.

 How To Make Difficult Cuts

-1. Measure Window Sill/Plasterboard Overlap
+1. Measure Board Overlap

 measuring window sill for plasterboard

-2. Mark Window Sill Height And Overlap On Plasterboard
+2. Mark Windowsill Height and Overlap

 marking window sill height and overlap on plasterboard

-3. Cut Window Sill Slit Out Of Plasterboard
+3. Cut Windowsill Slit

 cutting window sill slit out of plasterboard